vulongphan/IntroToIM/FinalProject/June22_final_project_propsal.md

-# Introduction:

-This is the refined version of the final project proposal which includes a schematic and the functionality of Arduino and Processing
+## A refined version of the final project proposal which includes a schematic and the functionality of Arduino and Processing

-## Schematic
+### Schematic

 ![](schematic.jpg)

-## Arduino
+### Arduino

 What it does: